droosenb/faust-wdf-library/README.md

 ### Quick Start

 to get a quick overview of the library, start with the `secondOrderFilters.dsp` code found in `examples`.
-Make sure that the `wavedigitalfilters.lib` is within the compile path.
-This can be achieved within the [online Faust IDE](https://faustide.grame.fr/) by simply downloading and dragging in `wavedigitalfilters.lib` in addition to the example code.
+If using the [online Faust IDE](https://faustide.grame.fr/) just download and drag in the sample code.

 ### A Simple RC Filter Model